 A new covenant

-But when the one thing is true in the Tanakh, then that is a guarantee that we can also believe the other.
-Thus the Lord of Israel tells us that there will come a new covenant for our people (Jeremiah 31:31).
+But when the one thing is true in the Tanakh, then that is a guarantee that we can also believe other things it tells us.
+Thus, the Lord of Israel tells us that there will come a new covenant for our people (Jeremiah 31:31).
 When I heard that for the first time, I thought, “What now?
 Don’t we Jews have to keep the law of Moses?
 That is what always has been taught to us?”
 Yes, the law and its commandments and ordinances are holy and good.
 The Jew Paul also said so ‘But we know that the law is good, if a man use it lawfully; Knowing this, that the law is not made for a righteous man, but for the lawless…’ 1 Timothy 1:8,9.

 Apparently the God of Israel thinks the law is not enough, because He clearly spoke about the new covenant ‘“Behold, the days come,” saith the LORD, “that I will make a new covenant with the house of Israel, and with the house of Judah: Not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt…’ Jeremiah 31:31,32.
 The law of Moses, though holy and good, is not sufficient for a human to come into a real relationship with God.
 This dispels the saying, that we Jews so much like to use, and me too in earlier days, “That Jesus is good for the gentiles, but we don’t need a Mediator!”
 This new covenant is not an invention of believers from the gentiles, but a promised and fulfilled prophecy given by God through the mouth of Jeremiah.
 Moses himself wrote in Deuteronomy 18:18 ‘“I will raise them up a Prophet from among their brethren, like unto thee, and will put My words in His mouth; and He shall speak unto them all that I shall command Him.”’